viernes, 12 de julio de 2019

 Martin Heidegger, What is called thinking.

-Implicit in the above quotations is that the power to THINK needs to be developed.
-In an earlier blog (59), I wrote: "From an intellectual perspective, thinking needs to evolve into understanding in order to become an instrument of the will."
-As it is, in its undeveloped state, thinking maintains the dream of a separate existence, preventing us from thinking for ourselves.
-We are prey of a thinking process that goes on subjectively without purpose or self-critical reflection.
+Implicit in the above quotations is that the power to THINK for ourselves needs to be developed.
+In blog 59, I wrote: "From an intellectual perspective, thinking needs to evolve into understanding in order to become an instrument of the will."
+In its undeveloped state, thinking is the mechanism that maintains the dream of a separate existence

 In true thinking our attention needs to play a discerning role in the articulation of thought.
 We need to actively be able to think our thoughts, instead of our thoughts thinking us.
-This change of direction of thinking can start with the question: Am I in control of my thinking?
+We need to ask ourselves: Am I in control of my thinking?

 Perhaps Rene Descartes was right after all in his famous 'cogito, ergo sum (I think, therefore I am) if he meant: 'I can think, only when I am'.